-Peer on peer/ child on child abuse
+Child on child abuse

-Children can abuse other children.
-This is generally referred to as peer on peer abuse and can take many forms.
+Children and young people can abuse other children and young people.
+This is generally referred to as child-on-child abuse and can take many forms.
 This can include (but is not limited to): abuse within intimate partner relationships; bullying (including cyberbullying); sexual violence and sexual harassment; harmful sexual behaviour, physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; sharing nudes or semi nudes and initiation/hazing type violence and rituals.
 It is important that all victims are taken seriously and offered appropriate support.

-Keeping Children Safe in Education 2021, Part five, provides information and guidance on managing cases of child on child sexual violence and sexual harassment.
-Other areas of peer on peer abuse will be dealt with in line with existing policies e.g. Anti-bullying or Behaviour management
+Keeping Children Safe in Education 2023, part five, provides information and guidance on managing cases of child-on-child sexual violence and sexual harassment.
+Other areas of child-on-child abuse will be dealt with in line with existing policies e.g., anti-bullying or behaviour management.

-In addition, safeguarding action may be needed to protect children against:
+In addition, safeguarding action may be needed to protect children and young people against:

-(Please note that some of these terms are used to describe the same/similar harms and there are often overlaps: e.g. a child might get groomed or coerced into a gang where there is the risk of being a victim of serious violence and that gang might be involved in county lines drug selling.)
+(Please note that some of these terms are used to describe the same/similar harms and there are often overlaps: e.g. a child/young person might get groomed or coerced into a gang where there is the risk of being a victim of serious violence and that gang might be involved in county lines drug selling.)

-- Bullying, including online bullying (cyberbullying)and prejudice-based bullying - Racist, disability and homophobic or transphobic abuse - Gender-based violence/violence against women and girls - Child Sexual Exploitation and trafficking - Modern slavery/trafficking/children from abroad - Child Criminal Exploitation and County Lines (Serious violence) - Gang activity or youth violence - Risks linked to using technology and social media, including online bullying; the risks of being groomed online for exploitation or radicalisation; and risks of accessing and generating inappropriate content, e.g.: sharing nudes or semi nudes and accessing pornography - Teenage relationship abuse - Substance abuse - Poor parenting - Homelessness - Forced marriage - So-called "honour-based" abuse (this includes Forced Marriage, FGM and Breast Ironing)
+- Bullying, including online bullying (cyberbullying) and prejudice-based bullying. - Racist, disability and homophobic or transphobic abuse - Gender-based violence/violence against women and girls - Child Sexual Exploitation and trafficking - - Modern slavery/trafficking/children from abroad - Child Criminal Exploitation and County Lines (Serious violence)

+- Gang activity or youth violence.

+- Risks linked to using technology and social media, including online bullying; the risks

+of being groomed online for exploitation or radicalisation; and risks of accessing

+and generating inappropriate content, e.g.: sharing nudes or semi nudes and

+accessing pornography.

+- Teenage relationship abuse

+- Substance abuse

+- Poor parenting

+- Homelessness

+- Forced marriage.

+- So-called "honour-based" abuse (this includes Forced Marriage, FGM and Breast Ironing)